hsaturn/synth/README.md

 # synth
 SDL Sound complex generator in command line.
+Like a synthetiser.

+Also, a good code sample for SDL AudioDevice real time manipulation.
+You, developper may want to use only the end of the synth.cpp file (from void audioCallback(...) to the end).

 This one file c++ file is able to generate very complicated sound such as a synthetiser.